mipearson/judo/README.markdown

 Servers and Groups.
 Servers are identified by a naked string.
 Groups always have a colon prefix.
 The special group :all refers to all groups.
-A name prepended by a carrot will exclude that selection.
+A name prepended by a caret will exclude that selection.

     $ judo restart myserver1                ## this restarts myserver1
     $ judo restart myserver1 myserver2      ## this restarts myserver1 and myserver2